Working 60+ Hours per Week With No Revenue Growth: The Real Problem

 Friday: 4 hours (morning block)

-If you can’t find 10 hours per week for business work, you have a capacity problem.
-Something has to come off your plate.
+If you can’t find 10 hours per week for business work, you don’t have a scheduling problem—you have a capacity problem, and something has to come off your plate.

 List all your client-facing tasks.
 Which ones could be delegated or systematized?